-- We’ve told you of the outcome of our investigation; and
+- We’ve told you the outcome of our investigation, and;

-- We don’t intend to take additional steps to resolve the complaint, or offer a different outcome.
+- We don’t intend to take any further steps to resolve the complaint or propose a different outcome.